ROCm/TransferBench/docs/reference/presets.rst

 All-to-all sweep preset (a2asweep)
 ===================================

-The a2asweep preset performs a parameter sweep of GFX-based all-to-all transfers across different subexecutor counts, unroll factors, and thread block sizes.
+The a2asweep preset performs a parameter sweep of GFX-based all-to-all transfers across different SubExecutor counts, unroll factors, and thread block sizes.
 It helps find optimal configurations for GPU all-to-all bandwidth on your hardware.

 **Key features:**